 This deposit type occurs in anorthosite plutons composed of andesine and andesine-labradorite.
 The anorthosite plutons are highly alkalic and are associated with gabbro, ferrodiorite, syenite, alkalic granite, and sometimes mangerite.
 The plutons generally intrude granulite-facies country rocks.
 Principal deposit minerals are apatite, titanomagnetite, and ilmenite that occur either as: (1) disseminations near melanocratic gabbro, pyroxenite, and dunite along the margins of the anorthosite plutons; or (2) rich apatite (nelsonite) veins that occur in tectonically weak zones.
-Associated minerals are lesser ilmenite and magnetite.
+Lesser associated minerals are ilmenite and magnetite.
 The depositional environment is intrusion into the basal part of continental crust or craton under hot, dry conditions.
 Examples of the deposit type are at Gayumskoe, Maimakanskoe, and Dzhaninskoe, Russia.

-D. Deposits Associated with Kimberlite.
+- I. Deposits Related to Mafic and Ultramafic Intrusions. - D. Deposits Associated with Kimberlite.